voidwyrm-2/raisin/readme.md

 In normal Branflakes, a lot of duplicate code is created because of the lack of any abstraction

-In Raisin, this is fixed by adding macros
+In Raisin, this is fixed(for sure, totally) by adding macros
 ```
 #add3{+++}